The ‘fest is all about fun and there are a handful of rules in place to help ensure good times for all.

 - Bringing outside food or beverages to the festival grounds

 - Removing alcoholic beverages from the site

-- Reserved chairs or tables, except at ticketed venues and those reserved by ArtsQuest
+- Reserved chairs or tables, except at ticketed venues which are reserved by ArtsQuest

-- Smoking in any tented areas, indoor venues or Sands Steel Stage seating sections
+- Smoking in any tented areas, indoor venues or Wind Creek Steel Stage seating sections

-- Climbing on any scaffold towers or stages
+- Climbing on any scaffold towers, stages, or any structure

 - Swimming or wading in the creek, canal or river